Images courtesy of Liebherr, PistenBully, SafeConnect Systems and Lion Electric.

 The Colorado Clean Diesel Program is focused on spurring the adoption and demonstration of certain technologies that significantly reduce diesel emissions.

-These technologies – such as all-electric bucket trucks and transportation refrigeration units – are on the cutting edge now, but they will likely become industry standard in the next decade or so.
+These technologies are on the cutting edge now, but they will likely become industry standard in the next decade or so.
 This program encourages forward-thinking companies to try them out, which will enable manufacturers to scale up production and bring down prices.

 How it works

 Businesses interested in replacing one or more of their older diesel machines with eligible lower- or zero-emissions equivalents can apply for a grant.
-The application period for the first round of grants is Sept.
-1 to Dec.
-31, 2020.
-Up to $2.2 million is available for grants.
-If funds remain, there will be a second application period in early 2021.
+Applications are accepted on a rolling basis.
+Up to $2 million is available for grants in 2022.

 Grants may be up to 25-45% of the project cost, depending on type of equipment.
 All-electric (zero-emissions) equipment types will be given preference and will qualify for the higher percentage because they completely eliminate tailpipe emissions.
 Hybrid-electric purchases qualify for lower-percentage grants because they don’t cut emissions as much.

-The program’s goal is to replace old, polluting machines with clean new ones.
-Therefore, applicants must be prepared to scrap an existing fleet vehicle or piece of equipment if approved for funding.
-(Note: the scrappage requirement does not apply to parking spot/loading bay electrification projects.)
+The program’s goal is to replace old, polluting diesel machines with clean new ones.
+Therefore, applicants must be prepared to scrap an existing diesel vehicle or piece of equipment if approved for funding.
+(Note: the scrappage requirement does not apply to parking spot/loading bay electrification projects or idle-reduction technologies.)

 Management and funding